Skip to Main Content

 University Library

 The University Library website provides information about access to the University Library building as well as services for disabled library users.
 There is also a University Library AccessAble listing within the University's AccessAble site.
+We are happy to arrange a one-to-one tour for anyone concerned about accessing or using the University Library.

 Practical information before you visit